This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is jaundice diagnosed?

 Your healthcare provider will ask how long you have had symptoms.
 He will ask what medicines you take and how much alcohol you drink.
 He will also ask if you recently had surgery, an injury, or a blood transfusion.
-Tell him if you or anyone in your family has a history of jaundice or liver disease.
+Tell him if you or anyone in your family has a history of liver disease.
 Your healthcare provider will order blood and urine tests to measure your bilirubin levels.
 You may need other tests to find the cause of your jaundice.

 How is jaundice treated?